DawoudSheraz/Python-Optimization-Analysis/README.md

 # 2. listAndDictionaryLookupComparison.py

 ## Description:
 Data searching is one of the significant requirement when dealing with data.
 Each data structure provides with different time complexities for looking up data.
 This script focuses on the dictionaries and list.
 Three lookups are done: first is inside a list, second one is inside dictionary keys and third one inside the dictionary values.
 Given a number, all three lookups are done and time for each lookup is calculated.
-No explict loops are used for the searching.
+No explicit loops are used for the searching.
 The default search features by the python are used.
 This aims to find which data structure is time costly for searching.

 ## Usage:
 On running the script, the data size will be required from the user.
 That data size is used for two purposes: